-The good news is you can start saving more if you work on adopting better habits.
-But, this will take time.
+The good news is that you can start saving more by adopting better habits.
+But this will take time.

-I’m no expert but I went from a negative net worth to 45K in less than 4 years.
-Sure, reading books and blogs helped (somewhat), but the real progress came from within.
+I’m no expert, but I went from a negative net worth to 45K in less than 4 years.
+Reading books and blogs helped (somewhat), but the real progress came from within.
 I had to change many bad habits.

-There’s a story that’s been holding you back and you need to change this.
+There’s a story holding you back; you need to change this.

 How?
-By asking friends and family their beliefs about money.
+By asking friends and family about their beliefs about money.

 This doesn’t need to be an awkward conversation.
 Ask these money questions to others casually.
-For example, ask your friends money question when you’re all having a few drinks.
+For example, ask your friends money questions when you’re all having a few drinks.

 Here are some questions you can ask:

-It’s easy to get lost in figuring how something works.
+It’s easy to get lost in figuring out how something works.

 Whether it’s saving money or building a business–people often obsess with the “how.”
 I know because I’ve done this in the past.
 But, the secret to saving more money is having a strong “why.”

-If you know why you’re doing something, you’ll feel like nothing can stop you.
+Knowing why you’re doing something will make you feel like nothing can stop you.
 You may even feel like you’ve reached your goal at times when you have a strong purpose.
-Take time and think what’s motivating you to save money.
+Take time and think about what’s motivating you to save money.

 Do you want to quit your job and focus on building your business?
-Do you want to have financial peace not worrying about getting laid off?
-Your “why” is something personal to you and will determine how persistent you’d be at saving money.
+Do you want financial peace, not worrying about getting laid off?
+Your “why” is personal to you and will determine how persistent you’d be at saving money.

 Jot down your “why” in a journal to track it daily.
-Now when you’re tempted to spend your money, use your “why” as your secret weapon to saying laser-focused.
+Now when you’re tempted to spend your money, use your “why” as your secret weapon to staying laser-focused.